jmduke/jmduke-jekyll/_posts/not-the-keynote-you-re-looking-for.md

 ---
-Title: "Not The Keynote You're Looking For"
+title: "Not The Keynote You're Looking For"
 Date: 2017-09-11 00:00:00
 Tags: ["technology"]
+layout: post
 ---

 <p>I hate to be in the position of defending Apple evangelists, but there have been a lot of weird takes about the Apple leaks the past few days.
 Here’s one:</p>